AdobeDocs/analytics-platform.sv-SE/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Använda ett enkelt eller avancerat filter på en tabell
+### Använda enkel eller avancerad filtrering i en tabell

 Så här filtrerar du data i frihandstabeller: